i2robotics/pebble-ftc-timer/README.md

 pebble-ftc-timer
 ================

-A Pebble app for timing FIRST Tech Challenge practice
+A Pebble app for timing FIRST Tech Challenge practice.

 Use your wrist when doing match practice!

 This app, designed for the FIRST Tech Challenge robotics competition, is basically a countdown timer customized for running FTC Matches.

 Features:
 - Optional Autonomous 0:30 timer
 - Teleop 2:00 timer